dfinity/portal/docs/developer-docs/deploy/computation-and-storage-costs.md

 In late November 2022, high-replication application subnets have been made available on the Internet Computer.
 The first such subnets launch with a replication factor in the order of 30, different sizes may be available in the future.
 Cycles prices for the new high-replication subnets are scaled linearly based on the number of nodes from the base prices for 13-node subnets.
 The Bitcoin API is an exception to linear scaling, see the note below.
 The following tables provide pricing in cycles and USD for the 13-node baseline and the example of 34-node subnets.
 The linear scaling for a transaction is computed using the following formula, where *n* is the size of the subnet to compute the price for, *13_node_price* is the price for the transaction on the reference-size subnet with 13 nodes, and *DIV* is integer division:

-*Price on n-node subnet = (13_node_price * n) DIV 13*
+*Price on n-node subnet = (13_node_price \* n) DIV 13*

 If you intend to deploy canisters on high-replication subnets, your canister should be prepared for an increase in cycles prices with an increase in the subnet's replication factor when the subnet grows over time.
 For this reason it is recommended to attach more cycles to a call than the current price would suggest.

 See below for details on the cost of compute and storage transactions as well as system calls for new features on the Internet Computer as of November 29, 2022.
-A thorough example how the cost of running a canister is computed can be found [here](https://medium.com/@DBOXFoundation/findings-from-calculating-the-cycle-consumption-of-messity-a-universal-example-b2af8dcd3151).
+A thorough example how the cost of running a canister on a 13-node app subnet is computed can be found [here](https://medium.com/@DBOXFoundation/findings-from-calculating-the-cycle-consumption-of-messity-a-universal-example-b2af8dcd3151).

 | Transaction                          | Description                                                                                                    | 13-node Application Subnets | 34-node Application Subnets |
 |--------------------------------------|----------------------------------------------------------------------------------------------------------------|-----------------------------|-----------------------------|